NICMx/Jool/doc/usr/en/documentation.md

 1. [What is SIIT/NAT64?](intro-nat64.html)
 2. [What is Jool?](intro-jool.html)

-See <a href="https://tools.ietf.org/html/rfc6586" target="_blank">RFC 6586</a> for deployment experiences using Stateful NAT64.
+See [RFC 6586](https://tools.ietf.org/html/rfc6586) for deployment experiences using Stateful NAT64.

 ## Installation